 1. Australian Aboriginal patch burning for hunting.
 2. Amazonian dark soil formation 3.
 How to milk a cow in India.

-In this class, we cover archaeological and cultural anthropological dimensions of Historical Ecology.
-We tackle hot-button issues in environmental social science with a focus on the deep temporal legacies of human-environmental relationships.
+In this class, we cover archaeological and anthropological dimensions of Historical Ecology.
+We tackle hot-button issues at the intersection of environmental social and natural science with a focus on the deep temporal legacies of human-environmental relationships.
 At the end of this class, students will be familiar with the intellectual histories of environmental anthropology and contemporary debates and tensions around ethics, agency, environment, and historical causality.
 Questions to be addressed include:

 - How is human history shaped by the physical environment?

 - How is environmental history shaped by humans?